rizinorg/book/src/debugger/migration.md

 2. then use `dp` to select what process you want to debug.

 # Common features
-- r2 accepts FLIRT signatures
+- rizin accepts FLIRT signatures
-- r2 can connect to GDB, LLVM and WinDbg
+- rizin can connect to GDB, LLVM and WinDbg
-- r2 can write/patch in place
+- rizin can write/patch in place
-- r2 have fortunes and [s]easter eggs[/s]balls of steel
+- rizin have fortunes and [s]easter eggs[/s]balls of steel
-- r2 can do basic loading of ELF core files from the box and MDMP (Windows minidumps)
+- rizin can do basic loading of ELF core files from the box and MDMP (Windows minidumps)